apmckinlay/natureapp/trees/rockyjun.md

 The small, berry-like **cones** are found at the end of branches.
 They're green when young, ripening to a dark blue with a whitish bloom.

-[Common Juniper](/trees/comjun) is a low-lying shrub with sharp green needles in groups of three.
+[Common Juniper](/trees/comjun) is a low-lying shrub with sharp, green needles in groups of three.

 Rocky Mountain Juniper is also known as Rocky Mountain Redcedar.
 Its needles and bark are similar to those of [Western Redcedar](/trees/westred); however, Rocky Mountain Juniper has blue berry-like fruit while [Western Redcedar](/trees/westred) has small, egg-like cones.